CyberShade-sudo/TryHackMe/README.md

-# TryHackMe Writeups 🧠🔐
+# My TryHackMe Writeups

 Welcome to my collection of ethical hacking and cybersecurity lab notes from TryHackMe.
-These writeups are focused on **learning, methodology, and ethical hacking techniques**.
+These write-ups are focused on **learning, methodology, and ethical hacking techniques**.

 ## 🧩 Rooms Covered